RellikJaeger/yt/README.md

 # yt
 **`yt` is just a YouTube video download script for Termux.**
+> Video quality is automatically selected from the best quality starting at 1080p to lower.
+This is a minimal script to download YouTube videos in Termux without extra effort.
+There are currently no other options to choose quality.

 ### Tips
 - Move `yt` file into your preferred bin folder.
 - Run `yt` in different Termux sessions to download multiple videos in parallel.